jgvaraujo/ml-deployment-on-gcloud/README.md

     MODEL = pickle.load(f)
 ```

 After that, I created a variable that I named `app` and it's a Flask object.
-This object has a [decorator](https://www.datacamp.com/community/tutorials/decorators-python) called `route` that exposes my functions to the web framework in a given URL pattern, e.g., *myapp.com**/*** and *myapp.com**/predict*** has `"/"` and `"/predict"` as routes, respectively.
-This decorator gives the option to choose the request method of this route and function.
+This object has a [decorator](https://www.datacamp.com/community/tutorials/decorators-python) called `route` that exposes my functions to the web framework in a given URL pattern, e.g., _myapp.com**/**_ and _myapp.com**/predict**_ has `"/"` and `"/predict"` as routes, respectively.
+This decorator gives the option to choose the request method of this route.
 There are two main methods that can be simply described as follows:

 - GET: to retrieve an information (message);
 - POST: to receive an information and return a task result (another information/message);